 Low impact exercises are very beneficial during pregnancy.
 Snorkeling is not only low impact, it also is done in a comfortable weightless condition.
-If live nearby the ocean or are planning a trip with your significant other (like one of my recommended spots in the Bahamas), you will be glad to know you don’t have to hang up your snorkel and fins for nine months.
+So can or should pregnant women snorkel?

 If you’ve been itching to hop into the water and get a first-hand look at all the beautiful sea life swimming just below the surface but don’t want to risk your health while pregnant, you have come to the right place.
 We are going to ‘dive in’ (hah!) to all the must-know tips and tricks for safely snorkeling while pregnant.